How to Create a Positive Candidate Experience According to Job Seekers

 How to create a positive candidate experience

-We asked job seekers to get specific about what employers should focus on to improve the hiring process.
-Here are the answers we received:
+We asked job seekers to get specific about what employers can do to improve their candidate experience.
+Here are the answers we received.

-This data is useful because it shows what job seekers want.
+This data is useful because it shows what job seekers want in the hiring process.
 As an employer, the power is in your hands to make the changes that will help you improve your candidate experience.
 Let’s break down each response in further detail.

 Provide clear and accurate info about the job and responsibilities